 Ms. Bernabeu has worked in human rights and international law for the past decade.
 In addition to her law practice, she has published several articles on human rights litigation in national courts and its effectiveness in the struggle against impunity, as well as on reforming Spanish asylum and refugee law.
 She has participated in numerous panels and conferences throughout Europe, Latin America, and the United States and has conducted numerous trainings for lawyers and government prosecutors.
 From 1995-99, she worked in private practice in Southern Spain and with two UNHCR-coordinated non-governmental organizations on asylum and refugee cases focusing on clients from Latin America, North and Central Africa, and the Balkans.
 Throughout the 1990s, Ms. Bernabeu worked pro bono for Amnesty International-Spain and served as an investigator for the European Court for Human Rights.
 Ms. Bernabeu was recently elected vice-president of the Spanish Association for Human Rights.
 She also serves as a board member at a US based Human Rights organization called Equatorial Guinea Justice.
 She is a member of the advisory board of the Peruvian Institute of Forensic Anthropology (EPAF), a forensic group providing evidence on human rights violations investigations and prosecutions.

-The 2011 Alexander Prize recipient was Paul van Zyl, who serves as CEO of PeaceVentures and serves as Director of New York University School of Law’s Transitional Justice Program.
+2011 Award Winner: Paul Van Zyl, former Executive Secretary of South Africa’s Truth and Reconciliation Commission, co-founder of the International Center for Transitional Justice (ICTJ), and now the CEO of PeaceVentures and serves as Director of New York University School of Law’s Transitional Justice Program.
 He is known for pioneering new approaches to human rights protection and has advised countries around the world on how to facilitate transitions to peace and democracy following periods of mass atrocity and human rights abuse.

 From 1995-1998, Mr. van Zyl, a South African, served as the Executive Secretary of South Africa’s Truth and Reconciliation Commission, which was charged with investigating Apartheid-era crimes.
 He helped to establish the commission, develop its structure and modus operandi, and manage its operations.

-The 2010 Alexander Prize recipient was Shadi Sadr, an Iranian lawyer who has risked her life in her efforts to protect the human rights of women activists and journalists.
+2010 Award Winner: Shadi Sadr, an Iranian lawyer who has risked her life in her efforts to protect the human rights of women, activists, and journalists, and who launched the “End Stoning Forever” campaign and Raahi, a legal center for women which has been forced to close since Ms. Sadr has been in exile.
 She has been arrested, beaten and imprisoned in Iran.
 In July 2009 she was arrested once again and then released, which allowed her to escape to Germany.
 On May 17, 2010, Ms. Sadr was convicted in absentia in a Tehran court of “acting against national security and harming public order” and was sentenced to six years in prison with 74 lashes.

 The Committee selected Shadi Sadr because of her ceaseless dedication to championing the cause of Iranian women and risking her freedom to defend those who are wrongfully accused and imprisoned.